-The offense of cheque bounce has been made compoundable under the act which means that the parties can agree to make a settlement outside the court if the parties want to.
+The offence of cheque bounce has been made compoundable under the act which means that the parties can agree to make a settlement outside the court if the parties want to.

 Can a Police Complaint be filed for a Cheque Bounce matter?

-It is to be pointed out that the law states that in the case of cheque bounce only a complaint to the Magistrate can be made.
-There can be no police complaint in case of cheque bounce.
+It is to be pointed out that the law states that in the case of a cheque bounce, only a complaint to the Magistrate can be made.
+There can be no police complaint in case of a cheque bounce.

 Can the Complainant claim interim Compensation from the Drawer?